lochness-labs/facebook-ingestion/README.md

 ## Trigger Schedule

-By default, the glue job is triggered by the following rules:
+By default, the glue job is triggered by the rule(s) defined inside `serverless-parts/stepFunctions.yml` on the `Glue.triggers` YAML property.

-- Every 55 minutes, between 6 and 20, from Mondays to Fridays
-- At 10, on Saturdays and Sundays

-You can change the rules on the `Glue.triggers` YAML property in the `facebook-ingest/serverless.yml` file.

 ## Contributing